sep1ol/ellusive_n0tes/README.md

-# 🔐 Secret Notes
+# 🔐 Ellusive Notes

-A secure, self-destructing note sharing application built with SvelteKit 5.
+Built to send private information that gets deleted once it's read by the other person.

 ## ✨ Features